invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

  ┗ 📂tests
 ```

+### Transactions and Queries

+When working with contracts, developers can seamlessly initiate interactions by calling methods from the corresponding contract class.
+The first parameter designates the account, and subsequent parameters act as entrypoint parameters, facilitating smooth contract interactions.

+### Listening to Events

+The Invariant class offers additional methods empowering developers to attach event listeners.
+This feature enables the execution of custom code based on contract activity, enhancing flexibility and customization in response to specific events.

+### Values and Helper functions

+The SDK includes fundamental values and utility functions for application development.
+These encompass parameters such as maximum tick, maximum price, and calculations for price impact.
+This suite of utility functions streamlines computational aspects, enhancing the efficiency of application logic.

-### Contracts
+### Contracts Metadata

-Contracts folder contains deploy-ready contracts and metadata that is used to interact with them.
+Within the Contracts folder, developers can find deploy-ready contracts and metadata essential for interactions.
+This structure facilitates straightforward integration with the specified contracts, simplifying the development workflow.

 ### Math

-Math contains Rust structs and data exported to WASM using wasm_bindgen which allowed use to the same functions and data that is used in main Invariant contract.
+The Math folder contains Rust structs and data exported to WebAssembly using wasm_bindgen.
+This integration allows for the utilization of the same functions and data employed in the primary Invariant contract.

 ### Source

-Everything combined in easy-to-use interface.
+The Source directory consolidates all pieces into an easy-to-use interface.
+This organized structure simplifies the development process and provides developers with a centralized location for accessing essential resources.

 ### Tests

-Tests folder with tests to make sure everything works right.
+The Tests folder houses test suites to ensure the correct functioning of SDK.

-## Usage
+## Usage Guide

+Follow a step-by-step example demonstrating how to effectively use the Invariant SDK, with each step accompanied by code snippets.
+The complete code for these examples is available [here](https://google.com), ensuring a hands-on and comprehensive understanding of the SDK's functionality.

-### Starting off
+### Select Network

+Begin by specifying the network you intend to connect to using the Network enum.
+Identify your target network, whether it's the local development environment, the mainnet, or a testnet.
+The code is designed to work uniformly across all networks.
+Changing the network designation does not require any modifications to the code.

 ```typescript
 enum Network {